 Subdivision Meeting at Pittcon

-The Subdivision on Chromatography and Separations Chemistry (SCSC) of the American Chemical Society (ACS) will hold its annual business meeting during Pittcon on Monday, February 26.
-2018 from 1:00 to 3:00 pm in room W202C of the Orange County Convention Center.
+The Subdivision on Chromatography and Separations Chemistry (SCSC) of the American Chemical Society (ACS)held its annual business meeting during Pittcon on Monday, February 26.
+2018.

 C. Eugene Bennett Department of Chemistry

 Morgantown, WV 26506